 “What happens in the last mile the customer knows about.
 The customers understand the requirements as they ebb and flow through time,” Spurlock says.
-“Everything but the last mile is managed by ADP.”
+“Everything but the last mile is managed by Compass.”

 Cobalt Iron says its new VTL option will simplify data protection operations for IBM i shops.

 “What we observe today and what we’ve seen in patterns for 30-plus years, is platform-specific, product-specific tools and technology, and heavy complexity from a storage, system, and software perspective,” he says.
 “There are core systems that frankly are left outside of the data protection landscape.
 They’re not first-class citizens.
 And from our perspective, these critical applications and platforms that customers need defining and participating in core enterprise-class data protection.”

 For example, one of the company’s IBM i customers is a hospital network with more than 200 facilities.
 “Their critical systems – inpatient on-boarding, financial systems, patient tracking and so on — is all delivered on iSeries.
 To be able to protect this cohesively with the rest of the enterprise, which is Windows, Linux, and virtualization and cloud resources, is a key component of what customers should be experiencing.”

 Part of that modern data protection experience involves Compass Commander, which is Cobalt Iron’s “single pane of glass” for monitoring backup and recovery operations.
 While customers want to be insulated from some of the underlying complexity in data protection, they still demand control at the high level.